 Seed Stitch Contemporary Textile Award - A $1000 cash prize donated by ADC.

-Australian Design Centre Award - An opportunity to exhibit in ADC's window gallery Object Space in 2023.
+Australian Design Centre Award - Object Space exhibition in 2023.

 Digital Fabrics - $500 Gift value prize for custom fabrics or products.

 Damian Showyin, Building Grids, 2022

 Liz Williamson – Internationally respected textile artist, weaver and educator